smothiki/yamlsplitter/README.md

 Splits the yaml file according to the delimeter and treat the next line to delimeter as the file name

+to use this program replace cars.txt to your yml file and change the delimeter varialble

 sample file
 ```